hazart/grunt-escaped-seo/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.

 ## Release History
+0.3.1   Bug correction with sitemap domain
-0.3.0   Bug correction with redirection
+0.3.0   Bug correction with redirection domain
 0.2.0   Pushstate compatibility added